kaogeek/line-fact-check/README.md

 # Running this project with Docker Compose (WIP 90%)

-> Note: this Docker Compose setup uses Docker daemon socket mount for it to be able
+> Note: this [Docker Compose setup](/docker-compose.yaml) uses **your host's Docker daemon** socket mount
-> to load images to host Docker daemon.
-This has security implications, but since everything
+> for it to be able to load images to host Docker daemon.
-> is controlled by Nix, the risk is minimized.
 >
+> This has security implications, but since everything is controlled by Nix, the risk is minimized.
 > We still need a better way to pin Docker Compose's services to images built by the build service.

 Because Nix use is encouraged in the build process, the best way to bring up the project's environment